munich-quantum-toolkit/predictor/docs/installation.md

 which should print the installed version of the library.

 :::{attention}
-As of version 2.4.0, {code}`mqt-predictor`mqt-predictor` no longer supports the x86 architecture on macOS.
+As of version 2.4.0, {code}`mqt-predictor` no longer supports the x86 architecture on macOS.
 This step was necessary to ensure compatibility with PyTorch.
 Thank you for your understanding.
 :::